 Cognition and mood symptoms include intense feelings of guilt and blame, negative and critical thoughts about oneself or the world around them and loss of interest in enjoyable activities.
 These symptoms make it significantly harder for PTSD victims to stay connected with friends and family.

 Note: For more information on these symptoms and how they affect victims of PTSD differently, be sure to visit the NIH’s page on post-traumatic stress disorder.

 What to Do if Your Spouse Exhibits Symptoms of PTSD

 If your spouse is exhibiting more than a few of these symptoms, we highly recommend seeking aid from a qualified psychiatrist.
 These mental health professionals can officially diagnose your partner’s condition and provide your family with proven coping strategies and techniques to manage and mitigate his or her symptoms.
 And even if your spouse’s difficulties aren’t stemming from PTSD, an evaluation from a psychiatrist is the fastest and easiest way to get them help and start them on the path toward recovery and mental well-being.

-Family Psychiatry of North Jersey offers a wide range of psychotherapy solutions for both children and adults with PTSD.
+Family Psychiatry and Therapy offers a wide range of psychotherapy solutions for both children and adults with PTSD.
 By utilizing cognitive therapy, exposure therapy, eye movement desensitization, reprocessing and more, we can help your loved one with regaining control over their lasting fear or anxiety after a traumatic event.
 In more severe cases, we may also make use of antidepressants, anti-anxiety medications or Prazosin to improve sleep and concentration, relieve stress and suppress insomnia or recurring nightmares.
 Together, we can find the best treatment possible for your partner and give them all of the tools they need to overcome their PTSD and live a happier, healthier life.

-Contact Family Psychiatry of North Jersey Today
+Contact Family Psychiatry and Therapy Today